K-Scorpio/scorpiosec/content/en/posts/HTB-SolarLab.md

 We still cannot find the root flag but after some system exploration we find a file called `openfire.script` in `C:\Program Files\Openfire\embedded-db`.

 The file contains the credentials of the admin user but the password needs to be decrypted.
-Forunately we have the password hash and the key.
+Fortunately we have the password hash and the key.

 ![Openfire encrypted password](/images/HTB-SolarLab/encrypted-pwd.png)